Where to Get Medical Care

-If you have a nasty cut on your finger, need surgery, or have the flu and want immediate treatment, where do you go for care?
+If you have a deep cut, need minor surgery, or have the flu, where do you go for care?

-Where you choose to be treated will make a difference not only in terms of convenience, but also in the cost of your care.
+Where you are treated makes a difference in terms of convenience and in the cost of care.

-Urgent-care centers provide medical care for conditions that require attention, but that aren't an immediate, serious threat to life or health.
+Urgent-care centers provide medical care for conditions that aren't an immediate, serious threat to life or health.
 They are not intended to provide emergency care.
 In many cases, they are like a walk-in doctor's office.

-The big difference between an urgent-care facility and a regular doctor’s office is that you can walk in without an appointment.
+The biggest difference between an urgent-care facility and a health care provider's office is that you can walk in without an appointment.
 Also, at an urgent-care center, you probably won't see the same provider from visit to visit.

-Many people use these clinics as their primary doctor’s office.
-Others use them only for walk-in acute-care treatment for illnesses, cuts, burns, puncture wounds, fractures, bites, stings, sprains, and strains.
+Many people use these clinics as their primary health care providers.
+Others use them only for walk-in treatment for illnesses or injuries.

-Advantages: Many urgent-care centers charge about the same as or a little more than a doctor’s office, but they may be only half the cost of the hospital emergency room, with far less waiting time.
-Many offer convenient on-site laboratory work or X-rays.
+Advantages: Many urgent-care centers charge about the same as or a little more than a health care provider's office, but they may be only half the cost of the hospital emergency department, with far less waiting time.
+Many offer convenient on-site laboratory testing and X-rays.
 Some also fill prescriptions.
-You typically won't find yourself shoulder to shoulder with victims of violent crime, and you’re not competing with ambulance patients for the doctor’s time.
-The centers stay open later than most doctors’ offices, and some are open nearly every day of the year.
-If you need more care than they can provide, they’ll get you to an emergency room quickly.
+You won't have to wait while patients with more serious illnesses or injuries are being treated like in emergency rooms.
+The centers stay open later than most health care providers' offices and some are open nearly every day of the year.
+If you need more care than they can provide, they’ll get you to an emergency department quickly.

 Disadvantages: If you’re not a regular patient at the urgent-care center, your records won’t be on file.
-The staff won’t be as familiar with your medical history as your primary care doctor.
-Walk-ins often have a longer wait than a scheduled appointment at their own doctors’ offices.
+The staff won’t be as familiar with your medical history as your primary care provider.
+Walk-ins often have a longer wait than a scheduled appointment at their own health care providers' offices.
 Some urgent-care centers don’t accept health insurance from certain carriers, so be sure to check before you're treated.
 If you have a true emergency, going to an urgent-care center that cannot take care of you only delays your care.

 Ambulatory surgery centers

-If surgery is in your future, ask your doctor if outpatient (ambulatory) surgery is an option.
-Improved technology and pain control and less-invasive procedures allow many surgeries to be done in a doctor’s office, outpatient clinic, or ambulatory surgery center.
-These procedures include hernia repair, cosmetic surgery, gallbladder removal, and tonsillectomy.
+If surgery is in your future, ask your health care provider if outpatient (ambulatory) surgery is an option.
+Improved technology, pain control, and less-invasive procedures allow many surgeries to be done in a health care provider’s office, outpatient clinic, or ambulatory surgery center.
+Some of the procedures include hernia repair, cosmetic surgery, gallbladder removal, and tonsil removal.

 Advantages: You avoid a hospital stay and get to recover in the comfort and privacy of your own home.
 You receive high-quality care at far less cost than at a hospital.
 Operations are more likely to be on schedule.
 Complications are rare.
 If they do occur, the ambulatory surgery center has a backup plan for transferring patients to a hospital.

-Disadvantages: Not all patients or procedures are eligible for outpatient surgery.
+Disadvantages: Not all patients or procedures can be done as outpatient surgery.

 Retail store sites

-These are small medical offices within pharmacies that are part of certain large retail stores.
-The medical experts on hand are usually nurse practitioners or physician assistants.
+These are small medical offices within some large retail pharmacies.
+The health care providers are usually nurse practitioners or physician assistants.

-Advantages: Because the office is located in a store setting, you usually can do your shopping while you wait your turn for care.
-Prices usually are on display, so you know upfront what any charges will be.
+Advantages: Because the office is located in a store setting, you can shop for medicines or other items while you wait.
+Prices are usually clearly posted, so you know upfront what any charges will be.

-Disadvantages: These sites have no doctor and only limited equipment.
-Because the offices are within a pharmacy, your option for treatment may be medication even when other possibilities exist.
+Disadvantages: These sites do not have doctors and only limited equipment.
+Because the offices are within pharmacies, the only treatment available may be medications, even when there are other options.

 Making a decision

-Serious, life-threatening injuries or conditions are medical emergencies and should be treated in a hospital emergency room.
-For less pressing urgent care, be sure to check with your insurance plan to find out which of the above facilities is covered before you go to one.
+Serious, life-threatening injuries or conditions are medical emergencies and should be treated in a hospital emergency department.
+For less urgent problems, be sure to check with your insurance plan to find out if the above facilities are covered.